 M/A-COM Technology Solutions Holdings Inc. ("MACOM"), a leading supplier of high-performance RF, microwave, millimeterwave and photonic products, announced a comprehensive new portfolio of passive components for DOCSIS 3.1 compliant cable TV (CATV) and broadband Internet systems.

 Modelithics and Passive Plus, a valued Modelithics Vendor Partner (MVP), are pleased to announce the availability of high-accuracy simulation models for a number of Passive Plus capacitor families.
 The Modelithics COMPLETE Library, now contains microwave Global™ models for Passive Plus 0505C and 1111C Low ESR capacitors, and the 0201N, 0402N, 0603N, and 0805N ultra-low ESR capacitor families.
 A Passive Plus broadband capacitor model (0201BB104) has also been added, and features validation up to 65GHz.

 New research conducted by IDTechEx, and published in the report "RFID Forecasts, Players and Opportunities 2014-2024," finds that the RFID market - including tags, readers, software and services, for passive and active RFID - will grow from $7.88 billion in 2013 to $9.2 billion in 2014.
 Most growth is due to active RFID/RTLS systems, interrogators, and then tags, in terms of total money spent.

-Sonnet Software Inc. announces a new product, Blink™, which is an easy-to-use EDA environment for the analysis of on chip passive devices such as spiral inductors and MIM capacitors.
+Sonnet Software Inc. introduces Blink™, the first multi-solver passive device modeling suite, now available for purchase.
+Blink operates entirely from within the Cadence® Virtuoso® environment and is used for the analysis of on-chip passive devices such as spiral inductors and MIM capacitors.